 The DAPL protesters’ purported “violence” or “aggression” appears to have been to question the abstract notion of the authority of law enforcement.

 Moreover, as Bundy and his crew would, several AIM defendants were able to upend their charges.
 Among their arguments in federal court was that the federal military was improperly engaged in law enforcement activities in violation of the Posse Comitatus Act.
-The Act generally prohibits the domestic deployment of federal troops as law enforcement or as a posse comitatus (Latin for the “power of the body”), a body of armed men summoned by a sheriff to enforce the law.
+The Act generally prohibits the domestic deployment of federal troops as law enforcement or as a posse comitatus (Latin for the “power of a county”), a body of armed men summoned by a sheriff to enforce the law.
 Enacted in 1878 after the removal of federal troops from former Confederate states, the Posse Comitatus Act was a coda to the Reconstruction Era, a legislative bar to the military administration of the secessionist South following the Civil War.
 One surviving exception to the general prohibition under the Posse Comitatus Act, however, is the Insurrection Act of 1807, which authorizes the president to domestically deploy federal troops in order to suppress “insurrections,” “rebellions,” and other “unlawful combinations.”
 Presidential power under the Insurrection Act is conditioned upon the official proclamation of “insurrection,” either unilaterally or at the request of the state governor.
 AIM activists relied, in part, on the absence of any such State-authorized utterance to challenge the lawfulness of their search, seizure, and arrest.

 Flash forward to 2016.
 The Oregon Patriot Movement, the sovereign citizen movement that fueled the Bundy brothers’ opposition to federal authority, was inspired by a militant far-right precursor called the “Posse Comitatus” movement.
 Posse Comitatus members do not recognize the authority of any official above the county sheriff, and typically adhere to white nationalist sentiments, rejecting the citizenship of African Americans as “federally” compelled.
 These convictions, however bizarre, do reflect the reality that (landed) white men were the “original” citizens of the United States, and help make sense of how such militant right-wing groups can reject governmental authority while wrapping themselves in the flag and calling themselves “patriots.”
 Such views are evident in the insurrectionary rise of the so-called alt-right wing of Trump enthusiasts and Trump himself, who vows to “Make America Great Again” by rejecting establishment politics and consolidating the entitlements of white Americans.